filippovolsi/counter-js/README.md

 8. [Contact Information](#contact-information)

 ## General Info
 This is a counter.
-It has been mainly devolopped with Javascript with some extra CSS rules.
+It has been mainly devolopped with JavaScript with some extra CSS rules.

 ## Description
 You can increase/decrease the value on the counter by clicking on "+" and "-" button.
 The RESET button will reset the result.